What do I need to do to initiate water service?

 How do I get a garbage can?

-If you are moving into a brand new construction home, you will be issued a garbage can that will be delivered by Waste Management. within 7 days of the day you move in.
+If you are moving into a brand new construction home, you will be issued a garbage can that will be delivered by Waste Pro within 7 days of the day you move in.
 If you move into an existing home, the garbage can that was issued to that address will then become yours.
-If the cart is missing, the resident will need to contact City Hall to be placed on the list for delivery from Waste Management.
+If the cart is missing, the resident will need to contact City Hall.

 Annexation into the City